zeek/zeek/doc/install/install.rst

 Non-MacOS packages that include BroControl also put variable/runtime data (e.g. Bro logs) in ``/var/opt/bro``.

-Installing From Source
+Installing from Source
 ==========================

-Bro releases are bundled into source packages for convenience and available from the `bro downloads page`_.
+Bro releases are bundled into source packages for convenience and are available on the `bro downloads page`_.
 Alternatively, the latest Bro development version can be obtained through git repositories hosted at ``git.bro.org``.
 See our `git development documentation
 <http://bro.org/development/process.html>`_ for comprehensive